Location: 300 Hwy 105, Monument, CO in the Tri-Lakes Chamber Meetinghouse

-Annual shows include Fine arts and crafts Christmas Sale in 1st weekend in Oct; a Winter Show early in the year; and a June show, Color Splash, featuring the District 38 Art Scholarship Award Recipients.
+Annual shows include Fine arts Sale in Oct; a Winter Show early in the year; and a June show, Color Splash, featuring the District 38 Art Scholarship Award Recipients.

 The members are active visual artists of all mediums and all levels; and of art patrons.
 Everyone is seeking to learn and grow.